nicole-ashley/homeassistant-goldair-climate/README.md

 FINDING YOUR DEVICE ID AND LOCAL KEY
 ------------------------------------

-If you have an Android device that supports Mass Storage mode, you can easily find these properties using the below instructions.
-If you don't, there are some alternate methods at [codetheweb/tuyapi](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) (you're looking for the `uuid` and `localKey` values).
+You can use an Android phone and two apps (the Goldair app and a Package Capture app) to identify your Goldair Tuya based heater(s) uuid and local key.
+The steps are:

 1. Download the [Goldair app from the Play Store](https://play.google.com/store/apps/details?id=com.goldair.smart).
 2. Follow the instructions in the app to set up the heater.
-Don't agonise over the name because you'll be giving it a new one in HA, but do remember it because you'll use this name to find the keys later.
+Don't agonise over the name because you'll be giving it a new one in HA.
-3. Once this is done and you've verified that you can control the heater from your phone, close the app and plug your phone into a computer in Mass Storage mode (choose the option to browse files).
+3. Once this is done and you've verified that you can control the heater from your phone, close the Goldair app.
-    * ℹ Alternatively you can use an Android file browser, but bear in mind you will need to search through a large log file
-4. Browse your phone's filesystem to find `/Android/data/com.goldair.smart/cache/1.abj` and open it in a text editor that can handle large files.
-5. Search for your device in this file by the name you gave it earlier.
-You're looking for a very long line that contains not only the device name, but also `uuid` and `localKey` properties.
-    * ℹ If you've been using the app a while and have added this device more than once, you need to find the last occurrence of this kind of line for your device in the log file
+4. Return to the Play Store on your phone, and download the "Package Capture" app (https://play.google.com/store/apps/details?id=app.greyshirts.sslcapture) and then install it.
+5. When you first open the app it will ask you to install a certificate, this is needed for it to work, so agree to install it.
+6. In the top bar of the app there are two "Play" symbols.
+The one with a 1 allows you to capture packets from certain apps.
+7. Click on the '1' play symbol, scroll down the list of apps and select "Goldair" app from the list.
+8. A popup message will appear about setting up a vpn, so agree to this, and the app will then start capturing packets.
+9. Leaving the Package Capture app running on your phone, next open the Goldair app.
+On the openeing screen showing "All Devices" pull down the screen to cause a refresh.
+You can do this once or twice if you wish, but once should be enough.
+10. Go back to the Packet Capture app and hit the Stop button at the top.
+11. You should now have an entry below listing an x number of captures.Tap that entry to open it.
+12. Next look at the list of packets and open one of the packets in the list that is marked as "SSL".
+If you refreshed the screen once or twice you should have only a couple of SSL related packets in the list.
+13. In the opened packet, scroll down through the first few blocks and you should see a large JSON block.
+This contains a lot of code.
+Scroll through it looking for an `uuid` entry.
+There should be one for each heater that you have (if you have more than one).
+Copy the unique 'uuid' code for each device.
+If you have more than one heater, remember to write down which heater the uuid code is for.
+14. Continue to scroll throught the large JSON block and look for a few lines like the ones below:

+"devAttribute": 0
+"name": Smart Socket 4"
+"timezoneId": "Europe/London"
+"localKey": "XXXXXXXXXXXXXXX"

+There should be one for each heater that you have (if you have more than one).
+Copy the unique 'uuid' code for each device.
+If you have more than one heater, remember to write down which device the localkey code is for.

-6. Copy the value of `uuid` (eg: 1234567890abcdef1234) to `device_id`, and the value of `localKey` (eg: 1234567890abcdef) to `local_key` in your `configuration.yaml` file.
+15. Copy the value of `uuid` (eg: 1234567890abcdef1234) to `device_id`, and the value of `localKey` (eg: 1234567890abcdef) to `local_key` in your `configuration.yaml` file.
+If you have more than one heater, you will need more than one entry for the Goldair_heater component.

-Repeat for as many heaters as you have to set up.
+Repeat steps 13 and 14 looking for the 'uuid' and "localkey" in the JSON block for as many heaters as you have to set up.

+An alternate method is at [codetheweb/tuyapi](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md) (you're looking for the `uuid` and `localKey` values).

 NEXT STEPS
 ----------